 Youth Survey into Crime

-During 2020-21, Cleveland Youth Commission worked on a major, peer-led consultation known as the Big Conversation.
-Youth Commissioners sought views on five key topics:
+During 2021-22, Cleveland Youth Commission worked on a major, peer-led consultation known as the Big Conversation.
+Youth Commissioners sought views on the following:

 The survey was aimed at Cleveland’s young people, aged 14 to 25s.
 It was their chance to express their views and tell community safety leaders how they would like to see their concerns tackled.